OutOfIQgg/TRRNG/README.md

 ## it's stupid. it's pointless. but at least it does something.

-- offical tutorial: (in the making)
+- offical tutorial: (not here, this version was discontinued)

 - trng.a is for "advanced" functions and calculations. made by ChatGPT.